 Aix: Homestays with French hosts or a shared apartment with another program participant.

-Cost:Wellesley Comprehensive Fee covers tuition costs, orientation sessions in Paris and Aix, housing, meals, group flight, local transportation, cultural activities and group events, full-time on-site staff support and a program center with free wireless access, computer and cooking facilities and a small library.
+Cost:Wellesley Comprehensive Fee covers tuition costs, orientation sessions in Paris and Aix, housing, meals, $1,500 travel stipend, local transportation, cultural activities and group events, full-time on-site staff support and a program center with free wireless access, computer and cooking facilities and a small library.

 Fall and Full Year - March 15